Hon Sui Sen

 Benedict Hon Sui Sen (16 April 1916 – 14 October 1983) was a Singaporean politician who served as Minister for Finance between 1970 and 1983.
 A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for Havelock Constituency between 1970 and 1983.

 Early life

-Hon was born into a Hakka Chinese family on 16 April 1916 in Penang in the British Straits Settlements.
+Hon Sui Sen was born into a Hakka Chinese family on 16 April 1916 in Penang in the British Straits Settlements.
 Educated at Saint Xavier's Institution, he earned the top place in the 1932 Senior Cambridge Certificate Examination.
 In 1935, he commenced studies at Raffles College in Singapore and graduated in 1938 with a Class I Diploma in Science.

 Career

 After graduation, Hon entered the Straits Settlements Civil Service as a Police Court Magistrate.
 Following this, he assumed responsibilities as a Deputy Collector of Land Revenue prior to the Japanese occupation of Malaya and Singapore.
 After the War, Hon remained with the Land Office and by 1957 had become Land Commissioner.
 In 1960, Hon was attached to the World Bank for an economic management course, where he met Albert Winsemius.
 Winsemius led the United Nations Survey Mission to Singapore in late 1960 and played a major role in the formulation of Singapore's national economic development strategy.